Angie Kang

 MVP Features:

-1. App tout for home
+1. App tout for the home screen (to introduce the platform to Walmart app users)

 2. Camp home screen